jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Microsoft Azure SQL.md

----
-title: Microsoft Azure SQL
-slug: BvWt-microsoft-azure-sql
-description: Jigx integrated with Microsoft Azure SQL as a data provider
+# Microsoft Azure SQL
-createdAt: Wed Mar 15 2023 12:20:27 GMT+0000 (Coordinated Universal Time)
-updatedAt: Tue May 28 2024 07:29:50 GMT+0000 (Coordinated Universal Time)
----

 :::hint{type="warning"}
 Best practice for production apps is to use REST as the data layer to access data and not directly integrate to SQL using the SQL data provider.
-The SQL data provider will be squiggled in blue to indicate it is not recommended, together with a message to use [REST](docId:jrbaNsm-OJn3nf4_dn_Hu) instead.
-See [REST endpoints from Azure SQL](docId:eOUi2cPYynsdRuK-TobDp) for more information.
+The SQL data provider will be squiggled in blue to indicate it is not recommended, together with a message to use [REST]() instead.
+See [REST endpoints from Azure SQL]() for more information.
 :::

 ::embed[]{url="https://vimeo.com/833354418?share=copy"}